Design and Yoga FOUR: Headstands

 I began to see the similarities between the design process and headstands.

 One of the hardest things for me to accept in yoga practice has been the idea that it is process that is important, not the beauty of the pose.
-I have to stop myself from seeing what I look like, which defeats me, and focus on how I feel.
+I have to stop myself from seeing what I look like, which can defeat me, and focus on how I feel.
 Yes, I strive toward that moment of pose achievement, but really, even in a “perfect” pose there are little tweaks to stretch particular muscles, or ease a tight hamstring, or balance the inputs of my stronger right ankle with my sore left one.
 So if I look bad, okay.
 Am I learning?
 Does my balance need adjustment?
 Have I engaged the right muscles and stretched the intended ligament well and not too far?

 In design the end goal is terribly important (an intentional word use).
 Yet the end goal can only be reached fully and well when we embrace and delve into the process itself.

 My arms are short.
 Every single article of clothing I own with sleeves hangs over my hands nearly fully obscuring my fingers.
 So I hem or roll up my sleeves or buy 3/4 sleeves that look nearly right on my short arms.
 In yoga, this means that I cannot do some things as described.
 My hands literally don’t reach the ground when I am sitting flat on the floor, so I cannot press them into the mat to “straighten my spine and lengthen”.
-I make fists to get that stretch.
+I make fists or use my finger tips to get that stretch.
 In a headstand, I cannot cradle my head in my hands in support while I have my forearms on the floor – my arms are too bloody short!
 So I have found a different way to get into a headstand that is safe, structured, and strong.
 I get the core stability work, the upside down joy, and the balance practice – mission accomplished.

 In design there are often times there is a limit that cannot be altered: budget, space, material availability, to name a few common restrictions.
 Yet creative teams can work together to identify the goal, and find innovative ways to achieve the goal within those limits.
 Truly creative teams will develop a strong, stable design concept, with incredible joy in program and spacial beauty, along with balance and optimization of all the inputs and limits, and accomplish or exceed the project’s goal.
 None of this is a degradation of achievement.
 It is, in fact, an excellence in creation.